dkman123/UrT_Server_Setup/Optional_GetStatusProtection.md

 [urban-terror]

 enabled = true
+# what port to monitor, comma separated for multiple ports
 port = 27960
+# which protocol to monitor on the port
 protocol = udp
+# point to the filter file in ./filter.d/
 filter = urban-terror
 # set your log location accordingly
 logpath = /home/urt/tcpdump.log
+# number of seconds to look back at
 findtime  = 60
+# maximum number of hits allowed, blocked at the next attempt
 maxretry = 3
+# ban time
 #bantime = 10m	#10m default
+# ignore internal ip addresses.
+You may want to add the server's external IP as well, just in case
+# CIDR ranges, space separated
+ignoreip = 127.0.0.0/8 10.0.0.0/8 172.16.0.0/12 192.168.0.0/16
 ```
 create the filter file